 As much as Medify strives to help all students, we recognise the hard truth that medical school places are limited and not all applicants will be offered a place.
 If you are still keen to work in the healthcare sector, there are many related professions that are similar in nature and may be just as rewarding as practising medicine.

 Having a degree and work experience in the healthcare sector often gives you advantages if you wish to apply to medical schools again.
 For example, some universities give bonus points for applicants with a background in the healthcare sector.
 Furthermore, the clinical knowledge and skills that you develop will be greatly advantageous for your medical study.

 It is possible that certain healthcare professions may actually suit you better than being a medical doctor.
-For example, if you like the idea of having the knowledge and/or skills to help patients on a daily basis but prefer a regular lifestyle, you may find greater satisfaction in working as a dentist, optometrist or a pharmacist.
+For example, if you like the idea of having the knowledge and/or skills to help patients on a daily basis but prefer a regular lifestyle, you may find greater satisfaction in working as a dentist, optometrist, pharmacist, or other healthcare professional.

 It is worth noting that admission criteria for other healthcare professional degrees often overlap considerably with that of medicine.
 This means that you can easily prepare for entry to different courses without too much extra effort and leave your options open until the last minute, effectively maximising your opportunities.
 For example:

 Are you interested in attending a medical school in the UK instead of Australia or New Zealand?
 Check out Medify’s UK Medical School Admissions Guide.